 Google’s Android Enterprise has enabled organizations to leverage Android along with its comprehensive set of security and management features that would help them integrate Android devices within the enterprise scenario with total ease and efficiency.
-Android devices managed by an EMM solution like Scalefusion act like powerful productivity tools that empower the company IT team to drive precision, security and operational excellence across the teams.
+Android devices managed by an EMM solution like Scalefusion act like powerful productivity tools that empower the company IT team to drive precision, security, and operational excellence across the teams.

 The beauty of Android Enterprise or AFW lies in the fact that the device users can seamlessly use their personal devices at work without even feeling any difference in the user experience.
 The separation between personal and work profile is smooth and the EMM functionality remains hidden unless the authorized user accesses the work profile to meet the business purpose.
-The involvement of a dependable EMM partner like Scalefusion with robust and enterprise-grade features makes BYOD adoption easy and effortless for companies and seamlessly puts the control of the business profile who it should belong to – the company IT team.
+The involvement of a dependable EMM partner like Scalefusion with robust and enterprise-grade features makes BYOD adoption easy and effortless for companies and seamlessly puts the control of the business profile to who it should belong – the company IT team.

 Thousands of businesses rely upon Scalefusion for managing their mobile device, desktops, laptops and other endpoints

 Sonali has an extensive experience in content writing, marketing, and strategy and she has worked with companies where she was involved in the 360-degree content production and editing.
 An avid reader and animal lover, she loves to cook, take care of her plants and travel.